mjosaarinen/lwsha_isa/README.md

 | **Total**	|	3	|	13	|	**976**		|	**1232**	|

 Each SHAx instruction would decompose into 6-12 base instructions (even with rotate), so this is a significant speedup (3 × faster or more).
-The ADD fused is just an opportunistic 20% performance impact over the current spec.
+The ADD fused here is just an opportunistic 20% performance improvement over the current spec.

 SHA2-384/512 on RV32 is not tackled yet; implementing its entirely 64-bit data paths on RV32 is challenging.
 The large number of 64-bit additions